geotools/geotools/docs/user/welcome/upgrade.rst

 Shapefile
 ^^^^^^^^^

 ``ShapefileDataStore`` will autodetect DBF charset from CPG sidecar file, the feature now enabled by default.
-When this feature enabled the following rules apply:
+When this feature is enabled, the following rules apply:

 * if no explicit charset parameter passed to ``ShapefileDataStoreFactory``, it will instruct created ``ShapefileDataStore`` to try and figure out DBF file charset from CPG file.
 In this case, CPG files must contain correct charset name, otherwise,